AravindKurapati/alphafold-prediction/README.md

 This project deploys [DeepMind's AlphaFold2](https://github.com/google-deepmind/alphafold) inference pipeline on a GCP VM to predict the 3D folded structure of human insulin from its amino acid sequence.

 **Why insulin?**
-Insulin is a small protein (54 amino acids in the B-chain sequence used here) with a well-known experimental structure (PDB: [2HIU](https://www.rcsb.org/structure/2HIU)), making it an ideal test case for validating the full pipeline end to end.
+Insulin is a small protein (54 amino acids in the B-chain sequence used here) with a well-known experimental structure (PDB: [2HIU](https://www.rcsb.org/structure/2HIU)),which makes it an ideal test case for validating the full pipeline end to end.

 **What AlphaFold does:**
 AlphaFold2 takes an amino acid sequence (FASTA format) as input and predicts the 3D coordinates of every atom in the folded protein.
 It searches for evolutionary homologs via Multiple Sequence Alignment (MSA), finds structural templates from the PDB and runs a deep learning model to output per-residue 3D coordinates alongside pLDDT confidence scores (0–100).

 **This is inference, not training.**
 The published model weights (~5.3 GB) and reference databases (~2.5 TB) are downloaded and used directly.
-No model training is performed here.
+There is no model training done here.

 ---